 Sitting, rocking, breathing sequence, zazen: All Practice!
 All Enlightenment!
 All nothing at all.

 To begin with, the term “maha mudra”, or great mudra, refers to the position of the hands, the left hand resting on the right with the thumb tips touching lightly and making, with the hands below, the shape of an egg.
 In taking this mudra, be careful that you don’t let the thumbs drop down, thus collapsing the egg, and that you don’t let the whole mudra drift into lop-sidedness.
-The position of the “egg” is roughly just in front of the tanden, with the thumbs a few inches below the navel.
+The position of the “egg” is roughly just in front of the tanden, with the thumbs at or a little below the navel.

 When sitting in the full lotus position, the legs form an important mudra, with the right foot on the left thigh and the left foot over top of it on the right thigh.
 With the knees on the zabuton or matt, and the buttocks on the front of your zafu or sitting cushion, you have a very stable pyramidal base, and maximum support for the back.
 Moreover, in this classic position, the left side of the body, the intuitive side controlled by the right brain, dominates the more logical, rational, right side, controlled by the left brain, and the heels make a convenient resting spot for the maha mudra.

-Though this is the ideal position for zazen, few of us are able to take it, so let’s look at some other positions.
+Though this is the ideal position for zazen, few of us Westerners are able to take it, so let’s look at some other positions.
 First comes the modified lotus position, with feet on the calves rather than the thighs.
 And then, of course, the half lotus, with one foot up and the other down.
-Theoretically, the one foot should be the left foot on the right thigh, again to express the repression of the logical and dualistic by the intuitive; however, in practice most people alternate according to the demands of their knees.
+Theoretically, the one foot that is up should be the left foot on the right thigh, again to express the repression of the logical and dualistic by the intuitive; however, in practice most people alternate according to the demands of their knees.

 The Burmese position is much like the lotus position, but while the knees rest on the floor, the lower legs lie on the floor, one in front of the other.